 “Music has always been huge to me,” he tells us.
 “After what happened to my brother, though, I didn’t know if I would play music ever again.
 I took a lot of time to collect my thoughts.
 After losing him it was very, very difficult to learn to do things on my own without him.
 It was difficult to step into music and create music without him.

 “He’s still there to me, he’s with me everywhere I go, but it was the biggest challenge I’ve ever had in my life.”

 As he looks to the 10th anniversary of the horrific night that he lost his brother, Vinnie swaps excitable recollections for hushed tones, with a deep pain audibly present in his voice all these years on.
 It’s quickly apparent that December 8 is not a date that he will be looking out for on the calendar, but he is still thankful for the diehard fans that will mark that day; they’re the ones who will ensure that Dime will always be known as one of the greatest heroes the metal world has ever seen.

 “I’ve learnt to be able to deal with it,” he admits of the sad anniversary.
 “For the first couple of years it was crushing and it was really hard for me to carry on.
 I’ve learnt to appreciate all the things that he has left us, all the music and all the great times, so I embrace it.
-I’m not looking at it as an anniversary – an anniversary marks something special that
+I’m not looking at it as an anniversary – an anniversary marks something special that has happened.